Punk the Capital

 Punk the Capital; Building a Sound Movement is a documentary film released in June 2019, focusing on the historical roots of the Washington, D.C. punk community.
 It was produced and directed by filmmaker James June Schneider and co-created with filmmaker Paul Bishow.
 Sam Lavine was also a producer of the film.

 Plot

 The documentary's main focus is the origin stories of three bands: Bad Brains, Minor Threat and The Slickee Boys.
 The filmmakers used vast archives from private and public collections dating back into the mid-1970's, from a children's television show featuring Kim Kane of The Slickee Boys to footage of Bad Brains' early shows.
-Some other bands included are Untouchables, Half Japanese, Government Issue, Faith, SOA, Scream, Void, Black Market Baby, Tru Fax and the Insaniacs, DOA, Youth Brigade, and Rites of Spring, in addition to interviews with Ian MacKaye, Henry Rollins and Jello Biafra.
+A significant chunk of the footage used in the film was taken in 1979 and 1980 by filmmaker Paul Bishow of punk and hardcore shows at DC's original Madam's Organ Art Cooperative.
+Other bands included in the documentary are Untouchables, Half Japanese, Government Issue, Faith, SOA, Scream, Void, Black Market Baby, Tru Fax and the Insaniacs, DOA, Youth Brigade, and Rites of Spring, in addition to interviews with Ian MacKaye, Henry Rollins and Jello Biafra.